gogins/csound-extended/README.md

 ### Building for Android

 Building for Android is similar.

+You must install Android Studio 3.0.1, Android SDKs 28, 27.1.1, 23, and 21,
+GDB, the NDK, and build tools 26.0.1.

 ## License